asreview/asreview/docs/source/simulation_study_results.rst

 <https://github.com/GerbrichFerdinands/asreview-thesis/blob/master/manuscript/manuscript/Ferdinands%2C-G---MSBBSS.pdf/>`_.

-To provide insight in how much screening effort ASReview could potentially save, seven ASReview models were simulated on six existing systematic review datasets.
+To provide insight into how much screening effort ASReview could potentially save, seven ASReview models were simulated on six existing systematic review datasets.
 In short, for all six datasets ASReview could have saved at least 60% of screening effort (e.g. WSS​@95% was >